pinochiooo8/cse15l-lab-reports/Lab1.md

 test
 ```

-    (b) using the `cat` command with a path to a directory as an argument.
+3.(b) using the `cat` command with a path to a directory as an argument.
     The working directory was `/home` when the command was run.
 For the output, it seems that the `cat` command only accepts file or blank as an argument, it does not support directory as an argument.
 The output is not an error.

 ```